 Skip to main content

-Volume SuperTrend AI Indicator: How to Stop Losing Money on False Signals (Works in 2025)
+Volume SuperTrend AI Indicator: Filter False Signals on TradingView

 Ever watch your SuperTrend indicator flip from green to red and back again like it can't make up its mind?
 Meanwhile, your account balance keeps shrinking with each whipsaw.
 I get it - I've lost money on those same false signals.

-Here's the thing most traders miss: regular SuperTrend indicators only care about price.
-They completely ignore volume, which is like trying to judge a party's energy by only looking at the room size, not how many people are actually there.
+Regular SuperTrend indicators only care about price.
+They ignore volume - like judging a party's energy by only looking at the room size, not how many people are actually there.

-The Volume SuperTrend AI indicator fixes this problem.
-It weighs every price move by how much volume traded behind it, then uses machine learning to decide if the signal is actually worth your money or just market noise.
+The Volume SuperTrend AI indicator is a KNN machine learning trend filter that weighs every price move by how much volume traded behind it, then classifies whether the signal is worth your money or just market noise.

 Volume SuperTrend AI Indicator - TradingView